Content style guidesPractical, invaluable and stylish

 How we make content style guides

-We prefer to build style guides that live and breathe online, rather than PDFs that tend to get filed away and gather digital dust.
+We prefer to build style guides that live and breathe on the web, rather than PDFs that tend to get filed away and gather digital dust.

 We use a static site generator to create online style guides that are: